justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

     STARTED com.acme.n9b2.impl_1.0.0
     ```

 1. Verify that the example order validator was added by viewing the failure message.
 Open your browser to `https://localhost:8080` and navigate to a catalog with at least one item priced over $100.
-If one does not exist, you may need to add it yourself; see [Products](https://commerce.liferay.dev/user-guide/-/knowledge_base/user/products) for more information on this.
+If no such product exists yet, add it yourself; see [Creating a Simple Product](../../../user-guide/catalog/creating-and-managing-products/product-types/creating-a-simple-product) for more information on this.

-    Once in the catalog, search for the item with this price, then click "Add to Cart".
+    From the catalog, find the item with this price, then click "Add to Cart".
 Increase the quantity to 11 or more, then click the arrow to continue.
 The error message that appears shows that the custom order validator successfully rejected adding the item.

     ![New order validation error message](./images/01.png "New order validation error message")